Skip to content

 What are the magic bytes for .tb2 files?

-The magic bytes for bzip2compressed archive files are 42 5A 68 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for bzip2compressed archive (.tb2) files are 42 5A 68 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .tb2 file?